msamsami/fastapi-maintenance/docs/help.md

 For questions, ideas, or general discussions about the package, use the [GitHub Discussions](https://github.com/msamsami/fastapi-maintenance/discussions) feature.

-## Contributing

-If you want to contribute to the project, please see the [Contributing](./contributing.md) guide.

 ## Support the Project

 There are several ways you can support the FastAPI Maintenance project: